chocolatey/choco-wiki/ChocolateyFAQs.md

 **NOTE:** Historically, Chocolatey installed to ```C:\Chocolatey``` and currently, performing an update of Chocolatey doesn't change the installation location, except for when the install path is `C:\chocolatey`.
 It will upgrade that path and all variables automatically.
 For more information about why Chocolatey used ```C:\Chocolatey``` as the default location, look here - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]

 ### What kind of package types does Chocolatey support?
-* Binary Packages – Installable/portable applications – This is 98% of the Chocolatey packages – most are pointers to the real deal installers/zips.
+* Binary Packages – Installable/portable applications – This is 98% of the Chocolatey packages – most are pointers to the real deal native installers and/or zipped software.
 * PowerShell Command Packages – Packages that have the suffix **.powershell** will install PowerShell scripts as commands for you to call from anywhere.
 * Development Packages – Packages that have the suffix **.dev**.
 For instance [dropkick.dev](http://nuget.org/list/packages/dropkick.dev).
 * Coming soon – Virtual Packages – Packages that are like a category, and you just want one package from that category.
 [Read more …](https://github.com/chocolatey/chocolatey/issues/7)